edwindoit/edwindoit.github.io/content/services.md

-If you're tired of stringing together bloated systems for documentation, project management, road mapping, feedback management, task management, and on and on...

-Then you're not alone.

-After setting up and running our 40+ employee tech company in notion for the past 3 years I've learned how it can be done better with Notion.

-# A custom Notion workspace for your business

-## **€750**
+## Services

-### One time fee

-Each organization is unique and has different needs.
-If you’ve made the choice to take your operations to Notion I can help you get set up.
-The package includes:

-**✓** A 1-hour introduction call to assess the specific needs of your team

-**✓** A Custom Notion template & set-up guide

-**✓** A 30-minute walkthrough of the template

-**✓** 1 hour's worth of follow-up questions
+I offer consulting services in the following areas:

+- Operational Processes & Tooling: Consulting for tech companies to improve efficiency across operations—spanning management, product development, and customer support.

+- Notion: Support with change management, workflow design, and custom template creation to streamline team operations.

+- Decentralized Healthcare Architecture: Designing secure systems and networks, producing technical documentation, and facilitating co-creation sessions.
+Experienced with FHIR, SSI, and Trust over IP and Dutch/EU legislation.

+If you have a need beyond these areas and think I might be a good fit, feel free to reach out.

 [Get in touch →](mailto:me@edwindoit.com)

-## My background
+## Background & experience

-I’ve fulfilled the role of COO in a 40+ employee health tech organization Formelio.
-We brought the company from from start-up to scale-up to stay-up.
-During this time I’ve instantiated and performed many roles:
+I’ve fulfilled the role of COO in a 30+ employee health tech organization Formelio.
+Brought the company from from start-up to scale-up to stay-up.
+Along the way, I established our operational domains and took on the following roles:

 - Product Designer
 - Service Manager (& Customer Support)
 - Project Manager
-- Product Owner (Sprint Facilitator)
+- Product Owner (& Sprint Facilitator)
 - Solution Architect
 - Product Manager
+- COO

 My experience is beyond tooling, organization, and management.
 It comes from hands-on work and a fundamental understanding of what is supposed to go on in each business domain.